xgrommx/angular-groupoffice/README.md

 $ grunt watch

-to keep it up to date.
+to keep the CSS up to date with SASS and to update the index.html with newly added scripts.

 Run grunt with no command to create a distribution release: